Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Better Score Promise

 In a similar vein to the access period, Magoosh offers a better score guarantee policy.
-If you’re looking for some serious score increase insurance, Magoosh offers a +50 point total score guarantee.
+If you’re looking for some serious score increase insurance, Magoosh offers up to a 70 point total score guarantee.

 Princeton Review, on the other hand, only offers a “You’ll Score Higher” guarantee.
 In other words, they promise a 10-point increase, the lowest increment possible.